ivan-cavero/voluntariado-valencia/README.md

 To create a new feature:

-1. Ensure you're on the develop branch and it's up to date by running "git checkout develop" and "git pull origin develop".
+1. Ensure you're on the develop branch and it's up to date: git checkout develop git pull origin develop

-2. Create a new feature branch with "git checkout -b feature/name-of-feature".
+2. Create a new feature branch: git checkout -b feature/name-of-feature

-3. Develop your feature, making commits that follow the conventional commit format (see Commit Conventions below).
+3. Develop your feature, making commits that follow the conventional commit format.

-4. Push your branch to GitHub with "git push origin feature/name-of-feature".
+4. Push your branch to GitHub: git push origin feature/name-of-feature

 5. Create a Pull Request on GitHub from your feature branch to develop.

 6. After review and approval, the PR will be merged into develop.

 ### Preparing a Release

-To prepare a release:
+Releases are created from the develop branch:

-1. Ensure you're on the develop branch and it's up to date.
+1. Ensure you're on the develop branch and it's up to date: git checkout develop git pull origin develop

+2. Run the release command:
-2. Run "bun run release -- minor" for a minor version bump or "bun run release -- major" for a major version bump.
+   bun run release -- minor  # For a minor version bump
+   # or
+   bun run release -- major  # For a major version bump

 3. Follow the prompts from release-it.
 It will handle version bumping, changelog updates, commit creation, tagging, pushing changes, and creating a GitHub release.

-4. After the release, merge the changes back to develop by checking out develop, merging main, and pushing to GitHub.
+4. After the release, merge the changes to main: git checkout main git merge develop git push origin main

+5. Switch back to develop and merge the release changes: git checkout develop git merge main git push origin develop

 ### Hotfixes

-For urgent fixes:
+Hotfixes are created from the main branch for urgent fixes:

-1. Create a hotfix branch from main with "git checkout main", "git pull origin main", and "git checkout -b hotfix/description-of-problem".
+1. Create a hotfix branch from main: git checkout main git pull origin main git checkout -b hotfix/description-of-problem

 2. Make the necessary fixes, committing with the conventional commit format.

-3. Run "bun run release -- patch" to start the hotfix release process.
+3. Run the hotfix release process: bun run release -- patch

 4. Follow the prompts from release-it.

-5. After the hotfix is released, merge the changes back to develop.
+5. After the hotfix is released, merge the changes back to develop: git checkout develop git merge hotfix/description-of-problem git push origin develop

+6. Delete the hotfix branch:
+   git branch -d hotfix/description-of-problem

 ## Commit Conventions